vitmilab/DEG-analysis---R-script/README.md

 2. Hub gene identification
 3. Gene Ontology enrichment analysis
 4. Software Requirements

+External Validation

+The four prioritized candidate hub genes were evaluated using the independent drought-stress RNA-seq dataset GSE80699.

+Validation included:

+1. Extraction of published RPKM expression values
+2. Calculation of log2 fold changes between drought and control samples
+3. Generation of validation summary tables
+4. Visualization of expression patterns across drought-sensitive and drought-tolerant sorghum genotypes

 --> The scripts were executed in R using the following packages:
 1. GEOquery